pogobanane/Artemis/docs/dev/setup.rst

 ------------------------------------------------------------------------------------------------------------------------

-Athene Service
+Athena Service
 --------------

-The semi-automatic text assessment relies on the Athene_ service.
+The semi-automatic text assessment relies on the Athena_ service.
 To enable automatic text assessments, special configuration is required:

-Enable the ``athene`` Spring profile:
+Enable the ``athena`` Spring profile:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ::

-   --spring.profiles.active=dev,bamboo,bitbucket,jira,artemis,scheduling,athene
+   --spring.profiles.active=dev,bamboo,bitbucket,jira,artemis,scheduling,athena

 Configure API Endpoints:
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The Athene service is running on a dedicated machine and is addressed via HTTP.
+The Athena service is running on a dedicated machine and is addressed via HTTP.
 We need to extend the configuration in the file ``src/main/resources/config/application-artemis.yml`` like so: